davidlb/ha_owntone/README.md

+**GIT Repository, Component and Entities have been renamed to use new name OwnTone, upgrade from previous version in HACS won't work.
+You need to deinstall repository, restart server, add new repository and finally restart again.
+You also need to update scripts, cards to use new entities.**

 # OwnTone Component
 Forked from Core component to be able to play playlist, album or track by calling HA service
 **TTS is not working**